TonyGreen9/Scene-Profiler/README.md

 Identifies and reports missing assets within the scene.
 Ensures that all necessary assets are present and properly referenced.

+### Expensive Objects Profiler

+Profiles objects in the scene that are deemed "expensive" due to their scale, hierarchy depth, or component count.
+Helps in identifying objects that may be causing performance bottlenecks due to their complexity.

+## Modularity

+The Scene Profiler Tool is modular, allowing you to enable or disable specific profiling modules based on your needs.
+This flexibility ensures that you can focus on the aspects of your scene that are most critical for optimization.
+Each module can be toggled on or off from the tool's interface.

+## Sorting and Multi-Column Usage

+The Scene Profiler Tool supports sorting and multi-column usage to enhance the analysis of profiling data.
+You can sort data within each profiler module by various criteria, such as name, size, and performance metrics.
+Additionally, the tool uses multi-column layouts to display detailed information for each profiled object, making it easier to compare and analyze data.

 ## Usage

 1. Open the Scene Profiler Tool window from the Unity menu: `Window > Analysis > Scene Profiler`.